PPUC/ZeDMD/README.md

 A full tutorial of its installation is available in [English](https://www.pincabpassion.net/t14796-tuto-zedmd-installation-english) and in [French](https://www.pincabpassion.net/t14798-tuto-installation-du-zedmd)

-Meanwhile, there're different "flavours" of the ZeDMD firmware.
-Because it pushes the cheap ESP32 to its limits, we can't provide a unified firmware, so you have to pick the appropriate one:
+Meanwhile, there are different "flavours" of the ZeDMD firmware.
+Because it pushes the cheap ESP32 to its limits, we can not provide a unified firmware, so you have to pick the appropriate one:
 * ZeDMD 128x32: using two 64x32 panels driven by an ESP32 connected over USB or WiFi
 * ZeDMD HD 256x64: using four 64x64 or two 128x64 panels driven by an ESP32 connected over USB or WiFi
 * ZeDMD 128x64: using one 128x64 panel driven by an ESP32 connected over USB or WiFi, showing 128x32 content with an offset, suitable for mini cabinets